-Please be sure to include these four items in your course syllabi:
+Please be sure to include these four required items in your course syllabi:

 Diversity: Diversity encompasses acceptance and respect.
 The term "diversity" encompasses differences of culture, background and experience among individuals and groups.
 Such differences include, but are not limited to, differences of race, ethnicity, national origin, color, gender, sexual orientation, gender identity, age, and abilities, as well as political and religious affiliation and socioeconomic status.
 The College of Family and Consumer Sciences at the University of Georgia embraces a commitment to diversity by modeling for the state and nation, a community of individuals and programs which seek to reduce prejudice, disparities, and discrimination and build a supportive environment for all.
 More about diversity can be found: http://www.fcs.uga.edu/college/diversity